terman37/RL_Maze_Solver/README.md

-# Maze Solver using Reinforcement Learning
+# Maze Solver using QTable Reinforcement Learning

 <img src="pictures/result_maze2_qtable.gif" alt="result_maze2_qtable" style="zoom:50%;" />

-## Context
+There is many maze solving algorithm out there: http://www.astrolog.org/labyrnth/algrithm.htm#solve even very surprising ones, which i invite you to have a look at: https://www.crisluengo.net/archives/277/

-The idea is to use RL techniques to solve mazes.
+The Idea was no to beat best solving algorithm but to get familiar with QTable learning applying it to maze solving.

-## Generate maze
+## Maze Generator

 Mazes can be generated using [mazegenerator.net](http://www.mazegenerator.net/)